Anyaleef/haifa-stadium-schedule-monitor/README.md

 # Haifa Stadium Alert

-A Python-based website monitoring bot that checks the Haifa Stadium schedule page daily and sends a Telegram alert when new game information is published.
+Personal Python automation project that monitors the Haifa Stadium schedule page and sends an alert when new game information is published.

 ## Why I built this